SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## Computing power

-Computer power will be the main source of emissions for this project with access to the internet, research, and coding required.
-In the UK 1Kwh is responsible for 124g CO2 which is down by 74% since 2014 (Evans & Tovey, 2025).
-Under the assumption that a computer will use around 100W of energy, in a 8hrs day working 5 days a week, will lead to an 496 grams CO2  weekly.
+Computer power will be the main source of emissions for this project, with access to the internet, research, and coding required.
+In the UK 1Kwh is responsible for 124g CO2 emissions, which is down by 74% since 2014 (Evans & Tovey, 2025).
+Under the assumption that a computer will use around 100W of energy, this will lead to approximately 496g CO2 emissions weekly (8hr workday day, 5 days a week).

 ### CO₂ Emissions Calculation